antimof/UxPlay/README.txt

-latency if you are running more than one instance of uxplay at the same time. *This setting is only an advisory to the client device, so setting a high value will not force a high framerate.* (You can test using "-vs fpsdisplaysink" to see what framerate is being received.)
+latency if you are running more than one instance of uxplay at the same time. *This setting is only an advisory to the client device, so setting a high value will not force a high framerate.* (You can test using "-vs fpsdisplaysink" to see what framerate is being received, or use the option -FPSdata which displays video-stream performance data continuously sent by the client during video-streaming.)

 **-FPSdata** Turns on monitoring of regular reports about video streaming performance that are sent by the client.
 These will be displayed in the terminal window if this option is used.
+The data is updated by the client at 1 second intervals.

 **-o** turns on an "overscanned" option for the display window.
 This reduces the image resolution by using some of the pixels requested by